-Have you ever been to a forest where the trees and rocks are painted in bright colours?
-Probably not.
-Here we suggest a trip to Oma, in the Basque Country, in the heart of the Green Spain region.
-It is home to the “Bosque Animado” (Enchanted Forest), created by the famous artist Agustín Ibarrola in 1984.
-It is a fantasy world where nature and art go hand in hand.
-When you arrive, you will find that the landscape has become a huge canvass.
-Come and explore this magical forest.
+Have you ever stepped inside a forest where the trees and rocks are painted in living colour?
+Surely not.
+That’s why we suggest you visit Oma in the Basque Country, in the heart of Green Spain.
+There you'll find the Animated Forest created by the famous artist Agustín Ibarrola in 1984.
+It is a magical space connecting nature and art.
+When you arrive there you will find the work created by the artist using the landscape as his canvas.
+Delve into this enchanted forest.

-There are many special places across the length and breadth of Spain, and we can assure you that Oma’s Animated Forest (in Biscay, the Basque Country) is definitely one of them.
+There are many special places across the length and breadth of Spain, and we can assure you that Oma’s Animated Forest (in Biscay, the Basque Country) is one of them.
 Why?
-Because it is a unique setting within the Urdaibai Biosphere Reserve.
-There, the painter and sculptor Ibarrola wanted to bring together the technique used to paint on rocks in the Palaeolithic period with a modern trend known as “land art”, which consists of producing art on nature herself.
-The result: spots and lines of colour that form figures, eyes and rainbows throughout the forest, appearing before you like the spirits and fairies of ancient legend.
+Because it is an extremely unique enclave inside the Urdaibai Biosphere Reserve.
+And it is here that painter and sculptor Ibarrola wanted to link the works of the ancestral Palaeolithic artists by painting on rocks with the modern tendency known as land art, painting directly on the natural landscape.
+The result: colourful splashes and outlines that form figures, eyes and rainbows throughout the forest and that appear before you on the paths like fairies from ancient legends.

-Once you have seen the wonders of this forest, don’t miss the chance to discover the rest of the Urdaibai Biosphere Reserve in more detail.
-Very close to Oma Forest (you can go on foot), is Santimamiñe Cave, which has wonderful examples of prehistoric rock art with a hundred or so animal figures.
-Although it is currently closed to the public for major restoration work, you can see the wonders of its interior with the 3D virtual tours available at the Visitor Centre.
-Furthermore, you can also visit the archaeological site at the entrance to the cave, which forms part of the Cave Art of the Cantabrian Coast, UNESCO-designated World Heritage.
+Once you have become enchanted with this marvellous forest, don’t forget to visit the Urdaibai Biosphere Reserve too.
+Situated very close to Oma Forest (you can reach it on foot), is the Santimamiñe cave, which contains a magnificent example of cave paintings with over a hundred animal figures.
+It is also possible to experience a 3D virtual journey of the inside at the Visitor Centre.
+You will also have the opportunity to visit the archaeological site located at the cave entrance and which forms part of the Palaeolithic Cave Art of the Cantabrian Coast, declared a UNESCO World Heritage Site.

-If you come to Oma Forest by car (it is in the village of Kortezubi, Vizcaya province), then the best thing is to leave it in the car park just 300 metres from Santimamiñe Cave.
-From here there is a forest track that runs to the Enchanted Forest, some three kilometres away.
-If you prefer to travel by bus, there are services from Bilbao and Gernika to Kortezubi.
+If you're travelling by car to Oma Forest (in the town of Kortezubi, Biscay), it is a good idea to park your car in the car park just 300 metres from Santimamiñe cave.
+From there it is a three-kilometre walk along a wooded path to reach the Animated Forest.
+If you prefer to travel by bus, there are lines leaving Bilbao and Gernika to Kortezubi.
 The choice of how to get there and what to visit is entirely up to you, but remember some stretches of the journey are on a slope so it would be advisable to bring comfortable clothing and footwear.
-Thousands of people have already enjoyed this dreamscape that Ibarrola created amidst the vegetation.
-Come and combine art and nature combined.
+Thousands of people have enjoyed this dream created by Ibarrola amidst living nature.
+Come and enjoy art and nature combined.
 Surround yourself with living colour.
 Please note: Oma Forest is currently closed temporarily.